 - 3. (U) That the 320th Military Police Battalion of the 800th MP Brigade is responsible for the Guard Force at Camp Ganci, Camp Vigilant, & Cellblock 1 of FOB Abu Ghraib (BCCF).
-That from February 2003 to until he was suspended from his duties on 17 January 2004, LTC Jerry Phillabaum served as the Battalion Commander of the 320th MP Battalion.
-That from December 2002 until he was suspended from his duties, on 17 January 2004, CPT Donald Reese served as the Company Commander of the 372nd MP Company, which was in charge of guarding detainees at FOB Abu Ghraib.
+That from February 2003 to until he was suspended from his duties on 17 January 2004, LTC Company and the served as the Battalion Commander of the 320th MP-Battalion.
+That from December 2002 until he was suspended from his duties, on 17 January 2004, CPT Company e served as the Company Commander of the 372nd MP Company, which was in charge of guarding detainees at FOB Abu Ghraib.
 I further find that both the 320th MP Battalion and the 372nd MP Company were located within the confines of FOB Abu Ghraib.
 (ANNEXES 32 and 45) - 4.
 (U) That from July of 2003 to the present, BG Janis L. Karpinski was the Commander of the 800th MP Brigade.
 (ANNEX 45) - 5.
 (S) That between October and December 2003, at the Abu Ghraib Confinement Facility (BCCF), numerous incidents of sadistic, blatant, and wanton criminal abuses were inflicted on several detainees.
-This systemic and illegal abuse of detainees was intentionally perpetrated by several members of the military police guard force (372nd Military Police Company, 320th Military Police Battalion, 800th MP.
-Brigade), in Tier (section) 1-A of the Abu Ghraib Prison (BCCF).
+This systemic and illegal abuse of detainees was intentionally perpetrated by several members of the military police guard force (372nd Military Police Company, 320th Military Police Battalion, 800th MP Brigade), in Tier (section) 1-A of the Abu Ghraib Prison (BCCF).
 The allegations of abuse were substantiated by detailed witness statements (ANNEX 26) and the discovery of extremely graphic photographic evidence.
 Due to the extremely sensitive nature of these photographs and videos, the ongoing CID investigation, and the potential for the criminal prosecution of several suspects, the photographic evidence is not included in the body of my investigation.
 The pictures and videos are available from the Criminal Investigative Command and the CTJF-7 prosecution team.
 In addition to the aforementioned crimes, there were also abuses committed by members of the 325th MI Battalion, 205th MI Brigade, and Joint Interrogation and Debriefing Center (JIDC).
-Specifically, on 24 November 2003, SPC Luciana Spencer, 205th MI Brigade, sought to degrade a detainee by having him strip and returned to cell naked.
-(ANNEXES 26 and 53) - 6.
-(S) I find that the intentional abuse of detainees by military police personnel included the following acts: - a.
+Specifically, on 24 November 2003, SPC , 205th MI Brigade, sought to degrade a detainee by having him strip and returned to cell naked.
+(ANNEXES 26 and 53)

+- 6. (S) I find that the intentional abuse of detainees by military police personnel included the following acts: - a.
 (S) Punching, slapping, and kicking detainees; jumping on their naked feet; - b.
 (S) Videotaping and photographing naked male and female detainees; - c.
-(S) Forcibly arranging detainees in various sexually explicit positions for photographing: - d.
+(S) Forcibly arranging detainees in various sexually explicit positions for photographing; - d.
 (S) Forcing detainees to remove their clothing and keeping them naked for several days at a time; - e.
-(S) Forcing naked male detainees to wear women's underwear, - f.
+(S) Forcing naked male detainees to wear women's underwear; - f.
 (S) Forcing groups of male detainees to masturbate themselves while being photographed and videotaped;

-g.
-(S) Arranging naked male detainees in a pile and then jumping on them;

-h.
-(S) Positioning a naked detainee on a MRE Box, with a sandbag on his head, and attaching wires to his fingers, toes, and penis to simulate electric torture;

-i.
-(S) Writing "I am a Rapest" (sic) on the leg of a detainee alleged to have forcibly raped a 15-year old fellow detainee, and then photographing him naked;

-j.
-(S) Placing a dog chain or strap around a naked detainee's neck and having a female Soldier pose for a picture;

-k.
-(S) A male MP guard having sex with a female detainee;
+- g.
+(S) Arranging naked male detainees in a pile and then jumping on them; - h.
+(S) Positioning a naked detainee on a MRE Box, with a sandbag on his head, and attaching wires to his fingers, toes, and penis to simulate electric torture; - i.
+(S) Writing "I am a Rapest" (sic) on the leg of a detainee alleged to have forcibly raped a 15-year old fellow detainee, and then photographing him naked; - j.
+(S) Placing a dog chain or strap around a naked detainee's neck and having a female Soldier pose for a picture; - k.
+(S) A male MP guard having sex with a female detainee; - 1.
+(S) Using military working dogs (without muzzles) to intimidate and frighten detainees, and in at least one case biting and severely injuring a detainee; - m.
+(S) Taking photographs of dead Iraqi detainees.